ChilliCream/graphql-platform/src/HotChocolate/AspNetCore/test/AspNetCore.Tests/__snapshots__/HttpGetSchemaMiddlewareTests.Download_GraphQL_Schema_Slicing_Args_Enabled.md

   id: ID!
   name: String!
   appearsIn: [Episode]
-  friends("Returns the first _n_ elements from the list." first: Int "Returns the elements in the list that come after the specified cursor." after: String "Returns the last _n_ elements from the list." last: Int "Returns the elements in the list that come before the specified cursor." before: String): FriendsConnection @listSize(assumedSize: 50, slicingArguments: [ "first", "last" ], sizedFields: [ "edges", "nodes" ], requireOneSlicingArgument: false) height(unit: Unit): Float
+  friends("Returns the first _n_ elements from the list." first: Int "Returns the elements in the list that come after the specified cursor." after: String "Returns the last _n_ elements from the list." last: Int "Returns the elements in the list that come before the specified cursor." before: String): FriendsConnection @listSize(assumedSize: 50, slicingArguments: [ "first", "last" ], sizedFields: [ "edges", "nodes" ]) height(unit: Unit): Float
   primaryFunction: String
   traits: JSON